Invariant Submanifolds of Sasakian Generalized-Sasakian-Space-Forms: Introduction

+for all vector fields $X, Y, Z \in \Gamma(T\widetilde{M})$, where $f_1, f_2, f_3$ are differentiable functions on $\widetilde{M}$.
+The $\phi$-sectional curvature of generalized Sasakian-space-form $\widetilde{M}(f_1, f_2, f_3)$ is $f_1 +3 f_2$.
+Also, this notion contains a large class of almost contact manifolds.
+For example, any three-dimensional $(\alpha, \beta)$-trans-Sasakian manifold, where $\alpha$ and $\beta$ depending on $\xi$ is a generalized Sasakian-space-form.
+In particular, if $f_1 =\frac{c+3}{4}, f_2=f_3=\frac{c-1}{4}$, then the generalized Sasakian-space-form reduces to the notion of Sasakian-space-form.
+The generalized Sasakian-space-forms have also been studied in \cite{AC1, AC2, AC3, HW, HP1, HP2, DGP, DCM, PN, SS, VS} and many other instances.
+In 2008, Alegre and carriazo \cite{AC1} studied generalized Sasakian-space-form admitting trans-Sasakian structure.
+In this paper, we studied generalized Sasakian-space-form admitting Sasakian structure and we call such manifold as Sasakian generalized Sasakian-space-form.
 In modern analysis, the theory of invariant submanifolds have become today a specialized area of research due to its significant applications in applied mathematics and theoretical physics.
 The geometry of invariant submanifolds of almost contact manifolds was first appeared in the works of Yano and Ishihara \cite{YI}.
-Later, sevaral studies (see, \cite{CP, HE, HR, MTT, TSK}) have been done on invariant submanifolds of various kinds of almost contact manifolds.
+Later, sevaral studies (see, \cite{CP, HE, HR, MTT, PVNV, TSK}) have been done on invariant submanifolds of various kinds of almost contact manifolds.
 For example, in \cite{MK}, Kon proved that invariant submanifolds of a Sasakian manifold are totally geodesic if their second fundamental forms are covariantly constant.
 De and Majhi \cite{DM} proved that an invariant submanifold $M$ of a Kenmotsu manifold is totally geodesic if and only if $Q(\sigma, R)=0$ or $Q(S, \sigma)=0$, where $\sigma$, $R$ and $S$ denote the second fundamental form, curvature tensor and Ricci tensor of $M$, respectively.
 Invariant submanifolds of a trans-Sasakian manifolds were studied in \cite{SS} and \cite{VS}.
 Further, Hu and Wang \cite{HW} investigated that an invariant submanifold of a trans-Sasakian manifold is totally geodesic if and only if $Q(S, \widetilde{\nabla}\sigma)=0$, $Q(S, \widetilde{R}\cdot \sigma)=0$, $Q(g, \widetilde{R}\cdot h)=0$, $Q(g, C\cdot \sigma)=0$ or $Q(S, C\cdot \sigma)=0$, respectively, where $C$ and $\widetilde{R}$ denote the concircular curvature tensor and curvature tensor of $\widetilde{M}$, respectively.
 Nowadays, several authors started to study the geometry of submanifolds in the space-forms.
 Yildiz and Murathan \cite{YM} studied invariant submanifolds of Sasakian-space-forms.
 In \cite{AC2}, Alegre and Carriazo studied some submanifolds of generalized Sasakian-space-forms.
-Recently, Hui et. al. \cite{HUAM} studied parallel, semiparallel and 2-semiparallel invariant submanifolds of generalized Sasakian-space-forms.
+Recently, Hui et. al.\cite{HUAM} studied parallel, semiparallel and 2-semiparallel invariant submanifolds of generalized Sasakian-space-forms.
 They also obtained the sufficient conditions of any submanifold of a generalized Sasakian-space-forms to be invariant.
-Motivated by the above circumstances, in this paper, we continue the study of invariant submanifolds of generalized Sasakian-space-forms satisfying certain conditions.
+Motivated by the above circumstances, in this paper, we continue the study of invariant submanifolds of Sasakian generalized Sasakian-space-forms satisfying certain conditions.
 The paper is organized as follows: Section 2 is concerned with some preliminaries.
-In section 3, we study invariant submanifold of generalized Sasakian-space-forms and prove that it is totally geodesic if and only if the second fundamental form $\sigma$ of $M$ satisfies the conditions $Q(\sigma, R)=0$, $Q(S, \sigma)=0$, $Q(S, \widetilde{\nabla}\sigma)=0$, $Q(g, \widetilde{R}\cdot \sigma)=0$, $Q(g, \mathcal{C} \cdot \sigma)=0$ or $\widetilde{R}\cdot \sigma = L_1 Q(g, \sigma)$.
+In section 3, we study invariant submanifold of Sasakian generalized Sasakian-space-forms and prove that it is totally geodesic if and only if the second fundamental form $\sigma$ of $M$ satisfies the conditions $Q(\sigma, R)=0$, $Q(S, \sigma)=0$, $Q(S, \widetilde{\nabla}\sigma)=0$, $Q(g, \widetilde{R}\cdot \sigma)=0$, $Q(g, \mathcal{C} \cdot \sigma)=0$ or $\widetilde{R}\cdot \sigma = L_1 Q(g, \sigma)$.
 As a consequence of main results we obtain several corollaries.